iamajaysharma/BankSimulation/README.md

-name String name of the teller. level char level of the teller (‘j” for junior and ‘s’ for senior) idleTime int accumulated time for a teller to wait for a customer to
+name String name of the teller. level char level of the teller (‘j” for junior and ‘s’ for senior) idleTime int accumulated time for a teller to wait for a customer to arrive.

-arrive.
 A teller’s name is always just one word and is unique.

 Input
 The text file (input.txt) contains all required data to run the simulation.
-The file specifies (1) name of the branch
-(2) a list of tellers (name and level) who work at the counter.
-At the start of the simulation, all tellers are available at the counter to serve customers.
-(3) a sequence of customers (id, underAge/elderly/normal, enterTime and an array of tasks).
+The file specifies name of the branch, a list of tellers (name and level) who work at the counter.
+At the start of the simulation, all tellers are available at the counter to serve customers,a sequence of customers (id, underAge/elderly/normal, enterTime and an array of tasks).
 Note that enterTime is the time interval (in minutes) between the start of the simulation and the time the customer arrives at the bank.
 Each task is described by its type and processTime. est is appended at the end of the record for an elderly.

 Finally, it outputs
-(1) the average customers’ waiting time and
-(2) tellers’ total idle time and
-(3) it answers the question: Has the goal “at least 95% of customers waited less than 10 minutes” been achieved?
+ the average customers’ waiting time and tellers’ total idle time and it answers the question: Has the goal “at least 95% of customers waited less than 10 minutes” been achieved?